Schepp/schepp.dev/posts/chaining-declarations-with-css-animation-composition.md

 }
 ```

-No need to carry along the translation when all we want is to change the rotation.
+No need to carry over the translate when all we want is to change the rotation.

 With animations, it's even more useful when you need each transform to change at a different pace: